bepsvpt-me/remote-browser/readme.md

 Using WebRTC to connect to puppeteer which running on remote server.

+## Notice

+This project is still under developing, open issue if you encounter any bug.

+Following is known bug:

+- Sound is not support now.
+- Can not type non ASCII character, like Chinese or Japanese.
+- Can not navigate to previous or next page.

 ## Installation

 1. clone this repo `git clone https://github.com/bepsvpt/remote-browser.git`